kingluddite/web-dev-notes/full-stack/meteor/meteor-react-udemy/meteor/13-pub-sub-review.md

 # Publication Subscription Review
 ![diagram](https://i.imgur.com/eg53oQG.png)

-First thing to keep in mind
+## First thing to keep in mind

-All data that we are going to expose to our clients is made available through the subscription and publication system
+All data that we are going to expose to our `clients` is made available through the `subscription` and `publication` system

-A Meteor server can choose to publish sets of records and make them available to a front end React application
+A ****Meteor**** server can choose to publish sets of records and make them available to a front end **React** application

-The React application can then subscribe to collections that are being published by the Meteor backend
+The **React** application can then `subscribe` to collections that are being published by the **Meteor** backend

 The purpose of subscriptions and publishing is make sure that we pare down the total number of records to a very small slice

-In our case, we have a collection of Employees that has 5000 records so for our publication of Employees we limited the number of employees that could be fetched at any given time to just the first 20 (_The purpose of this is two-fold, we want to make sure we are not sending down too much data to everyone that connects to our application at any given time, the second purpose of this is to make sure we have some level of security in our application_) By default, Meteor comes with the `insecure` package installed by default and that publishes all data to anyone who connects to our application at any give time (insecure is obviously not safe but it is the default setting to help developers with quickly creating prototype apps).
+In our case, we have a **collection** of `Employees` that has 5000 records so for our `publication` of `Employees` we limited the number of employees that could be fetched at any given time to just the first 20 (_The purpose of this is two-fold, we want to make sure we are not sending down too much data to everyone that connects to our application at any given time, the second purpose of this is to make sure we have some level of security in our application_)

+## I'm feeling a little insecure...

+By default, **Meteor** comes with the `insecure` package installed by default and that publishes all data to anyone who connects to our application at any given time __insecure is obviously not safe but it is the default setting to help developers with quickly creating prototype apps__

-By setting up a publication and subscription (after uninstalling the `insecure` package) we make sure that users are only seeing a smaller subset.
+By setting up a publication and subscription (_after uninstalling the `insecure` package_) we make sure that users are only seeing a smaller subset of our data

+### Add logic
 We can stick a lot more logic into our publication than just this:

 ```